aleph2c/miros-xml/docs/source/how_it_works.rst

     :target: _static/region.pdf
     :class: scale-to-fit

-A Region is just an HsmWithQueues with some additional methods; it's just an HSM.
+A Region is just an HsmWithQueues with some additional methods; so it's just an HSM.
 The Region will be attached to a state machine who's inner part is identical to that in the parallel region diagram, but with three additional outer states and event handlers.
 These outer structures will be invisible to